memdealer/El-Astic/README.md

 # El-Astic

-ElasticSearch monitoring tool for Check_MK.
+ElasticSearch monitoring tool for Check_MK. \n
+\n

--- Has capability to match/ignore specific events in Index -- Configparser friendly
+-- Has capability to match/ignore specific events in Index \n -- Configparser friendly \n
--- Can be extended and used as a template
+-- Can be extended and used as a template \n